Android XR: Everything you need to know

 Meta has a full library of games it can share with partners, as well as Meta AI.
 What it doesn't have is access to a Play Store full of apps and a development pipeline designed to convert phone apps into Android XR apps, like Google has; it has to use progressive web apps, and it's had very few productivity partners thus far.

 Both platforms use Snapdragon chipsets, hand tracking, and UIs that float windows in virtual or mixed-reality space.
-Meta has its own popular Ray-Ban smart glasses, and the promise of Meta Orion AR glasses in 2027, and they both use a similar interface to the Quest.
+Meta has its own popular Ray-Ban smart glasses, and the promise of Meta Orion AR glasses in 2027, with the latter using a similar interface to the Quest.

 Michael L Hicks